"You should make grape sorbet," Ben recently suggested when I put out a call for ice cream flavors. "You should really make grape sorbet."

 Serve this sorbet plain as a palate cleanser or with a sharp, buttery cheese.
 A friend made the inspired suggestion of marscapone and candied ginger, which I look forward to trying with the next batch.
 Why not this one?
 Because the leftovers have all gone into a cocktail shaker with gin and lemon juice, a happy hour special that I highly recommend.

-- 2 pounds (about 5 cups) rinsed grapes, such as Concord or Niagra
+2 pounds (about 5 cups) rinsed grapes, such as Concord or Niagara

 Place whole grapes in blender or food processor and pulse just until they liquify but the skins do not break down, about 10 seconds.
 Pour through a fine-mesh strainer into a work bowl, pressing down on skins and seeds with a spoon to release juices; you should have about 2 1/2 cups of purée.